electronifie/chain-builder/README.md

 ```

 #### #tap(fn)
 Peek at the current value in the chain.
-The passed function has acces to _context methods_.
+The passed function has access to _context methods_.
 _e.g._
 ```javascript
 request()